nlooije/Jasper-Domoticz/README.md

 #Jasper-Domoticz
-Domoticz Module for JASPER.
+[Domoticz](https://domoticz.com/) home automation module for [Jasper](http://jasperproject.github.io/).
-Allows the ability to command devices, scenes and groups individually or per roomplan through the Domoticz JSON API.
+Allows the ability to command devices, scenes and groups individually or per roomplan through the Domoticz JSON [API](https://www.domoticz.com/wiki/Domoticz_API/JSON_URL's).

 ###Steps to install Domoticz.py
 - Make sure the Domoticz server is running by going to the `server_url`,